Skip to content

 7 min read

 F our nations will play their first ever World Cup match this summer.
-Cape Verde, Curaçao, Jordan, and Uzbekistan – debutants from four different confederations, four different qualifying paths, four different stories that converged on the same December afternoon at the Kennedy Center.
+Cape Verde, Curaçao, Jordan, and Uzbekistan are debutants from four different confederations, qualifying through different paths to the expanded 48-team tournament, according to ESPN and FIFA.com coverage of the qualified field.

 Four nations.
 Four firsts.
-The 48-team format was sold to the world as expansion for expansion’s sake, but the debutant class is the part of it that landed exactly as FIFA hoped.
+The 48-team format was designed to expand access to the global stage, and the debutant class is the part of it that landed exactly as FIFA hoped.

 – Features Desk